Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 So you get this ratio: (weight of herb : volume of solvent)

-Finally, it is important to note that when using fresh plant material, ratios tend to be more potent (1:2 - 1:3) since there is a higher water content present in fresh herbs, which will dilute the overall extract) and when using dried material, the we use much lower potency ratios, since in drying, most of the constituents are concentrated in the dried material as the water evaporates, thus requiring less potent ratios to draw out all of the plant constituents.
+Finally, it is important to note that when using fresh plant material, ratios tend to be lower (1:2 - 1:3) since there is a higher water content present in fresh herbs, which will dilute the overall extract.
+When using dried material, we use higher ratios, since in drying, most of the constituents are concentrated in the dried material as the water evaporates, thus requiring higher, or less potent ratios to draw out all of the plant constituents.

 As always, don’t rely solely on numbers to assess quality and potency, we will continually be using our senses throughout the process to gather information on the potency and efficacy of each extract we make.